-- (1) This section applies to competency standards- - (a) made under section 96 the repealed regulation; and - (b) in force immediately before the commencement. - (2) The standards are taken to be competency standards made under this regulation.
+- This section applies to competency standards - made under section 96 the repealed regulation; and (a) - in force immediately before the commencement. (b) - (2) The standards are taken to be competency standards made under this regulation.

 Subdivision 5 AIS approvals

 165 Existing AIS approvals